Cotten’s quandary on if it’s his money or (keeping) his wife…

-However, I understood and emphasised with Peg’s angry reaction with him more concerned of those legal repercussions in his marriage and career, claiming he was “always cautious, safe, and respectable”.
+However, I understood and emphasised Peg’s angry reaction with him being more concerned about those legal repercussions in his marriage and career, claiming he was “always cautious, safe, and respectable”.
 To her (and me), his later behaviours were an indication of how serious he was in their relationship.
-Peg was still angry (in this her final scene), the fate of their affair left on an ambiguous note.
+Peg was still angry (in this her final scene), and the fate of their affair was left on an ambiguous note.

 Observing Cotten’s multi-layered performance, it was easy to see why Hitchcock worked together so often with him in this kind of role.
-Cotten proving himself as a versatile actor who could switch his emotions and behaviour in moments and without any difficulties.
+Cotten proved himself as a versatile actor who could switch his emotions and behaviour in moments and without any difficulties.
 These attributes are to be seen to full effect in those crucial and tense remaining scenes.

 To conclude before this blogathon, Joseph Cotten was an actor that I’ve only now cottoned on as being in a flying appearance in Airport 77 (1977) with his oft acting companion Olivia De Havilland.
 But now I’m convinced that beyond a Shadow of a Doubt, it’s worthwhile checking out those thrilling films and TV when Alfred Hitchcock introduces Joseph Cotten, an actor now to me no longer just a shot in the dark.